 - A non-refundable deposit of $1000 is required in order to apply for the Wild West.
 The balance is due no later than March 16, 2023.

 - Calcuttas can be paid for online the week of the event or at the captain’s party.
 If paying at the captain’s party, cash and credit card are the only payment methods accepted.

 - All applications must be approved by the Tournament Committee in order to fish the Wild West

 - The entry fee and calcuttas are non-refundable unless your application is denied.
 If your application is denied then you will receive a full refund.
 If the tournament is canceled by Angler Armory due to weather or another act of God, all registration entries will be refunded in full.

-- The team member that signs the Wild West application has the ultimate authority over the team including all decisions regarding team composition, boat, sponsors, boat #, etc regardless if they are named team captain or not.
+- The team member that signs the Wild West application has the ultimate authority over the team including all decisions regarding team composition, boat, sponsors, etc regardless if they are named team captain or not.

 - The Captain listed on application is responsible for the safety and conduct of his/her anglers on tournament days.